How to write a research proposal

 The literature review section answers the question who else is talking about your proposed research topic.

 You want to demonstrate that your research will contribute to conversations around the topic and that it will sit happily amongst experts in the field.
-You can learn all about literature reviews and how to write them in our Research and Writing Guides.

 There are lots of ways you can find relevant information for your literature review, including:

-• Researching relevant academic sources such as books and journals to find similar conversations around the topic.
+- Research relevant academic sources such as books and journals to find similar conversations around the topic.

 4. Research Design

 This is where you get down to the real meat of your research proposal.
-It should be a discussion around the overall approach you plan on taking, and the practical steps you’ll follow in answering the research questions you’ve posed.
+It should be a discussion about the overall approach you plan on taking, and the practical steps you’ll follow in answering the research questions you’ve posed.

 So what should you discuss here?
 Some of the key things you will need to discuss at this point are: